Founding partner cohort open. A small group of brands and agencies shaping what gets built next.Apply

 7. Google AI Overviews: AI-generated answers above traditional Google results.
 Reshaping which domains win category-defining queries.

-Your customers use all eight.
-Your GEO strategy needs to account for all eight.
+Buyers use all nine.
+A complete GEO strategy needs to account for all nine.

 What GEO looks like in practice